Roxanne Reid - Africa Addict

 Anysberg Nature Reserve

-Set among a glorious Karoo landscape with rolling mountains, gorges and rivers, Anysberg Nature Reserve is a place to find a lot of open space, fresh air and stars, as well as a profusion of Cape fynbos.
-You should also see animals like Cape mountain zebra, black-backed jackal and buck.
+Set among a glorious Karoo landscape with rolling mountains, gorges and rivers, Anysberg Nature Reserve is a place of open spaces, fresh air and stars, as well as a profusion of Cape Fynbos.
+Picture almost 8 000 hectares of wide-open plains tucked between the dramatic Cape Fold mountains, with deep valleys and ravines.
+You might find animals like Cape mountain zebra, black-backed jackal and antelope.
 The riverine rabbit and brown hyena live here too, both subjects of recent research, but you’d be very lucky to spot them.
 There are about 180 bird species waiting to be ticked, and some sites of ancient San rock art.
 Note that you need a high-clearance 4x4 vehicle to enjoy this reserve and there’s no cell phone reception, ensuring an away-from-it-all sense of peace.

 Where to find it

 Anysberg is between Ladismith, Laingsburg, Touwsrivier and Montagu in the Karoo.
-It’s around 350km from Cape Town and 75km from the Karoo town of Laingsburg.
+It’s around 250km north-east of Cape Town along the N1 and a gravel road, and 75km south-west of the Karoo town of Laingsburg.

 Anysberg accommodation